Arte da Lingoa Canarim

 Grammatica da Lingua Concani, composed by Padre Thomaz Estevão of the Company of Jesus and edited by J.H. da Cunha Rivara.
 Nova Goa: Imprensa Nacional.
 1857.

 Canarim

-Konkani has been known by a variety of names: canarim, concanim, gomantaki, bramana and goani.
+Konkani has been known by a variety of names: Canarim, concanim, gomantaki, bramana and goani.
 It is called amchi bhas ("our language") by native speakers and govi, or Goenchi bhas, by others.
-Learned Marathi speakers tend to call it gomantaki.
+Pro-maharashtri agitators tend to call it gomantaki or goanese, because they claim Konkani spoken outside Goa is a recent dialect of the "classical language" Mahratti.